-Wake up bright an early to enjoy sunrise over the Cotopaxi Volcano.
+Wake up bright and early to enjoy the sunrise over the Cotopaxi Volcano.
 This also tends to be the clearest part of the day, so you’ll have the best chance of getting the best view of the volcano’s snowcapped cone.

 Spend the morning and afternoon on whatever excursion you’ve organized in the park.
 Options range from mountain biking down the side of the volcano’s cone to hiking to the José Rivas Refuge near the glacier line of the volcano.
 Or, take a more leisurely tour of the park including walking around Laguna Limoncocha.

-Take the late afternoon shuttle from evening shuttle from The Secret Garden Cotopaxi back to Quito and spend the night here so you’re ready to head on to Otavalo the next morning.
+Take the late afternoon shuttle from The Secret Garden Cotopaxi back to Quito and spend the night here so you’re ready to head on to Otavalo the next morning.